dart-lang/test/pkgs/test/README.md

 * `posix`: Whether the test is running on a POSIX operating system.
 This is equivalent to `!windows`.

+* `dart2js`: Whether the test has been compiled with Dart2Js.

+* `dart2wasm`: Whether the test has been compiled with Dart2Wasm.

+* `kernel`: Whether the test has been compiled to kernel.

+* `source`: Whether the test has been run with no compiler (from source).

 For example, if you wanted to run a test on every browser but Chrome, you would write `@TestOn('browser && !chrome')`.